denliehoo/multi-swap/README.md

 # To do list / Progress:

 ## To do
-- touch up on preview swap modal code (it should show token logo too; hence pass the state to swapFrom and swapTo)
 - Add pending spinner after clicking confirm swap and change the pending spinner to a swap submitted modal (refer to wireframe) after user confirms on metamask
 - add a "Pending" section in the nav bar.
 Upon clicking it, should show the pending transaction
 - Once swap completes, remove the pending and show a Swap completed notification